 Each stage of the procedure has specified time limits.
-Where it is not possible to meet these, information about progress will be given to the complainant.
-Care should be taken not to drag things out unnecessarily.
+Where it is not possible to meet these, information about progress must be given to the complainant.
+Care should be taken not to drag things out with unnecessary bureaucracy.

-We will always respond within 24 hours (working days and in term time) to acknowledge any parent communication, and will attempt to address a concern within three working days and for major complaints by the end of 14 working days.
+We will attempt to address a concern within three working days and for major complaints by the end of 14 working days.
 This can take longer depending upon the nature and level of enquiry.